diefenbach/django-lfc/docs/glossary.rst

   Content type
      Content types represents the content of the site.
 By default there is only Page.
-3rd-party developers can add more content types.
+Developers can add more content types.

   Page
      The default content type of LFC.